-Notwithstanding the foregoing, I have a few concerns about the move, particularly in the long run after current LB&I management departs and the IRS's institutional memory begins to fade.
-For this reason, it's critically important that the independence, quality, and culture of the APA Program be incorporated into the TPP in as many institutional and formal ways as possible.
-Surely, this is not the last "great" IRS reorganization, which seems to occur every 10 years.
+Notwithstanding the foregoing, some concerns remain about the move, particularly in the long run after current LB&I management departs and the IRS's institutional memory begins to fade.
+For this reason, it is critically important that the independence, quality, and culture of the APA program be incorporated into the Transfer Pricing Practice in as many institutional and formal ways as possible.

-I am also concerned about funding issues, given the current budget environment.
-One hundred employees within the APMA Program may sound like a lot compared to historic APA staffing levels, but it's important to keep in mind that the APA Program is already badly understaffed at current application levels and that the new office will be expanding the Program's responsibilities to include double-tax allocation cases and consultation on the most difficult transfer pricing audits.
-At the same time, I am concerned about the APMA Program's ability to add 30-50 new staff in only a few months.
-I recruited aggressively as APA Director, but we still had to re-advertise a few job announcements to fill just one or two vacancies because of the dearth of quality candidates.
-The resulting delay in hiring was manageable, but the dilemma for LB&I is that the TPP could lose its existing hiring authority, as the APA Program did on one occasion, if it waits too long to fill the positions.
+Concerns also exist about funding issues, given the current budget environment.
+One hundred employees within the APMA program may seem like a lot compared to historic APA staffing levels, but it is important to keep in mind that the APA program is already badly understaffed at current application levels, and that the new office will be expanding the program's responsibilities to include double-tax allocation cases and consultation on the most difficult transfer pricing audits.

+At the same time, there is the question of the APMA program's ability to add between 30 and 50 new staff in only a few months.
+In the past, despite aggressive recruiting, some job announcements had to be readvertised to fill just one or two vacancies due to a lack of qualified candidates.
+The resulting delay in hiring was manageable, but the dilemma for LB&I is that the Transfer Pricing Practice could lose its existing hiring authority-as the APA program did on one occasion-if it waits too long to fill the positions.

-Regardless, the IRS had many choices in deciding what to do with the APA Program.
-Some ideas were better, some worse.
-In fact, however, the final structure incorporates a number of improvements to the model since I left the Program about seven months ago (e.g., having the TPP Director report directly to the LB&I Deputy Commissioner (International) and placing APAs and double-tax allocation cases in the same office).
-At this point, I am highly optimistic that the Program, now in its 20th year, will survive, albeit in modified form, to celebrate its 30th anniversary, still serving its central purpose to improve the IRS's ability to resolve the most difficult transfer pricing issues.
+Ultimately, the IRS had many choices in deciding what to do with the APA program.
+Some ideas were better, and some worse.
+In fact, however, the final structure incorporates a number of improvements to the model (such as having the transfer pricing director report directly to the LB&I Deputy Commissioner (International) and placing APAs and double-tax allocation cases in the same office).
+At this point, there is reason to be highly optimistic that the program, now in its 20th year, will survive, albeit in modified form, to celebrate its 30th anniversary, still serving its central purpose to improve the IRS's ability to resolve the most difficult transfer pricing issues.